List of significant shadow docket decisions of the United States Supreme Court

 The Supreme Court of the United States rules on cases in its shadow docket when it believes an applicant will suffer "irreparable harm" if its request is not immediately granted.
 Historically, the shadow docket was rarely used for rulings of serious legal or political significance.
 However, since 2017, it has been increasingly used for consequential rulings, especially for requests by the Department of Justice for emergency stays of lower-court rulings.

 The Court usually places consequential cases on the formal merits docket (with a vote granting a writ of certiorari).
 Rulings from lower courts remain in place until the Supreme Court has held oral arguments and makes a formal decision that includes extensive written opinions from the majority justifying supporting or rejecting lower court rulings as well as dissent from the minority of justices who opposed the decision.
 This process can take months and is meant to provide comprehensive explanations and ensure a fair process.

 In contrast, these shadow docket cases were placed on the emergency docket and decided and implemented rapidly even though they were widely consequential.
 Some of these rulings were temporary until the Court heard the case in the regular merits docket, usually many months later.
 But if the Court did not decide to bring the case to the merits docket, it became the final decision, often changing the status quo and confusing lower courts by overturning long-standing precedent without explanation.
 Some of these cases were decided even before appellate courts had a chance to consider or rule on them.
+In the 2025 term, for the first time, the Court made more consequential shadow docket decisions than merit docket decisions.

 Below is a list of shadow docket rulings that are considered particularly significant because they meet several of these criteria: